Anthroposophy: Social goals

 For a period after World War I, Steiner was extremely active and well known in Germany, in part because he lectured widely proposing social reforms.
 Steiner was a sharp critic of nationalism, which he saw as outdated, and a proponent of achieving social solidarity through individual freedom.
-A petition proposing a radical change in the German constitution and expressing his basic social ideas (signed by Herman Hesse, among others) was widely circulated.
+A petition proposing a radical change in the German constitution and expressing his basic social ideas (signed by Hermann Hesse, among others) was widely circulated.
 His main book on social reform is Toward Social Renewal.

 Anthroposophy continues to aim at reforming society through maintaining and strengthening the independence of the spheres of cultural life, human rights and the economy.
 It emphasizes a particular ideal in each of these three realms of society: